what is measured?

-The measurement identifies the phases present in the sample.
+The measurement identifies whether a specific phase is present in the sample.

 Figure 1.
 Identification of a hexagonal 2D supperlattice.